-R-47 Form of Award
+R-48.
+Form of Award

 - (a) Any award shall be in writing and signed by a majority of the arbitrators.
-It shall be executed in the form and manner required by law. - (b) In all cases, unless waived by agreement of the parties, the arbitrator shall provide a concise written financial breakdown of any monetary awards and, if there are non-monetary components of the claims or counterclaims, the arbitrator shall include a line item disposition of each non-monetary claim or counterclaim. - (c) The parties may request a specific form of award, including a reasoned opinion, an abbreviated opinion, findings of fact, or conclusions of law no later than the conclusion of the first Preliminary Management Hearing.
-If the parties agree on a form of award other than that specified in R-47 (b) of these Rules, the arbitrator shall provide the form of award agreed upon.
+Signatures may be executed in electronic or digital form.
+The award shall be executed in the form and manner required by law. - (b) In all cases, unless waived by agreement of the parties, the arbitrator shall provide a concise written financial breakdown of any monetary awards and, if there are non-monetary components of the claims or counterclaims, the arbitrator shall include a line item disposition of each non-monetary claim or counterclaim.

+(c) The parties may request a specific form of award, including a reasoned opinion, an abbreviated opinion, findings of fact, or conclusions of law no later than the conclusion of the first Preliminary Management Hearing.
+If the parties agree on a form of award other than that specified in R-48 (b) of these Rules, the arbitrator shall provide the form of award agreed upon.
 If the parties disagree with respect to the form of the award, the arbitrator shall determine the form of award.
 After the conclusion of the Preliminary Management Hearing, the parties may not change the form of the award without the arbitrator's express consent.
 In such event, the arbitrator shall confirm the nature of the change to the form of award.

-R-48.
+R-49.
 Scope of Award

 - (a) The arbitrator may grant any remedy or relief that the arbitrator deems just and equitable and within the scope of the agreement of the parties, including, but not limited to, equitable relief and specific performance of a contract. - (b) In addition to the final award, the arbitrator may make other decisions, including interim, interlocutory, or partial rulings, orders, and awards.
-In any interim, interlocutory, or partial award, the arbitrator may assess and apportion the fees, expenses, and compensation related to such award as the arbitrator determines is appropriate. - (c) In the final award, the arbitrator shall assess fees, expenses, and compensation as provided in Sections R-55, R-56, and R-57.
-The arbitrator may apportion such fees, expenses, and compensation among the parties in such amounts as the arbitrator determines is appropriate. - (d) The award of the arbitrator may include: - i. interest at such rate and from such date as the arbitrator may deem appropriate; and - ii. an award of attorneys' fees if all parties have requested such an award or it is authorized by law or their arbitration agreement.
+In any interim, interlocutory, or partial award, the arbitrator may assess and apportion the fees, expenses, and compensation related to such award as the arbitrator determines is appropriate. - (c) In the final award, the arbitrator shall assess fees, expenses, and compensation as provided in Rules R-56, R-57, and R-58.
+The arbitrator may apportion such fees, expenses, and compensation among the parties in such amounts as the arbitrator determines is appropriate. - (d) The award of the arbitrator may include: - interest at such rate and from such date as the arbitrator may deem appropriate; and - ii. an award of attorneys' fees if all parties have requested such an award or it is authorized by law or their arbitration agreement.

-R-49.
+R-50.
 Award Upon Settlement